PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 kubectl exec zk-0 -- rm /usr/bin/zookeeper-ready
 ```

-When the liveness probe for the ZooKeeper process fails, Kubernetes will
+When the liveness probe for the ZooKeeper process fails, PlaidCloud will
 automatically restart the process for you, ensuring that unhealthy processes in
 the ensemble are restarted.